SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/ImpactOfProtocolVersionChanges.md

 ### Procedure

-Whenever you receive feedback from a user (could be a customer or from Sales, Product Marketing, etc.) that some improvements (changing parameter descriptions, change layout, etc.) could be done in a protocol, a major change can be requested to allow these changes.
+Whenever you receive feedback from a user (i.e. a customer, a colleague from Sales or Product Marketing, etc.) that some improvements (changing parameter descriptions, change layout, etc.) could be done in a protocol, a major change can be requested to allow these changes.

 The requests should be created on the [Protocol Version Request](https://intranet.skyline.be/Lists/Protocol%20Version%20Request/Overview.aspx) intranet page (similar to any other protocol version request), but no specific task is needed (unless you already have a task in your customer project).